niwinz/niwibe-site/content/blog/2015-03-07-dealing-with-persistence-in-async-environments.md

 In case of persistence and concretelly jdbc, the api is totally blocking.

 The jdbc api is build with threaded environment in the mind.
 And very often I found people that thinking that some part of jdbc implementation is bound to the thread.
 But, the only thing that we shoult take care with jdbc and concurrency, is not using the same connection from different threads in the same time.
-That operation is not safe. *Jdbc interface is not thread safe*.
+That operation is not safe.

 The approach for handling with blocking calls in async environments is having a separate group of workers (thread pool) for execute blocking calls, so allow to the main threads not block.